More Sake School

 Another element that can raise the price of daiginjo is to mature the sake for a few years at a very low temperature, often as low as -3 degrees Celsius.
 This helps the sake to achieve an unparalleled depth and complexity.
 To experience this firsthand, look for Dewazakura "Yukimanman" Daiginjo or Yoshinogawa Daiginjo*.

 Have you ever tried Daiginjo?
 Do you have a favorite?

-Disclosure: Sake breweries marked with asterisks are part of the sake portfolio I manage for Southern Wine & Spirits of New York and Lauber Imports of NY
+Disclosure: Sake breweries marked with asterisks are part of the sake portfolio I managed at the time of writing for Southern Wine & Spirits of New York and Lauber Imports of NY .